Skip to main content

 7.3. previewPDF: Generating Documents on the Fly

+The previewPDF action dynamically generates a PDF document by merging a JSON data object with a pre-defined PDF template.
 Use this to create professional, printable documents on demand.
 This is perfect for generating invoices, reports, certificates of completion, shipping labels, contracts, and any other formatted document based on your application's data.

 Returns